 Now you know how to make a succulent wreath!
 I am shocked by how easy this was to put together!
 Now I have two!
 I can’t wait to take more classes from Denise… or maybe I just want to shop!

-Here’s another quick rundown on how to care for your new live succulent wreath.
+Here’s another quick rundown on how to care for a living succulent wreath.

-- Keep your wreath flat for a week or two before you hang it
+- Keep the wreath flat for a week or two before hanging it.

 I’m not sure if I want them on my two red chairs …….